leniad/dsp-emulator/DSP small guide/DSP Emulator small guide.md

 - Commodore 64
 - Oric series

-Commodore and Oric, can only open tapes at this moment, you can go to the 'tape menu' for more info about tape window.
+Commodore 64 and Oric, can only open tapes at this moment, you can go to the 'tape menu' for more info about virtual tape, see section 2.3.

 **2.1-.
 Spectrum options**

-There are six models supported, all support tape and one have disk support.
+There are six models emulated, all support tape and one have disk drive (section 2.4).

 <img src="dsp_spectrum.jpg" width="50%" height="50%">

-The spectrum have a special tape menu, which have a preview of the tape or the snapshot.
+The spectrum have a special tape menu, which have a preview of the tape/snapshot.

 <img src="dsp_spectrum_tape.jpg" width="50%" height="50%">